Multi-Tiered System of Supports

 - using data-based decision making to allocate supports to improve student learning.

-- supporting staff implementation of effective evidenced-based practices.
+- supporting staff implementation of effective evidence-based practices.

 - implementing a problem solving model as the underlying mechanism for positive change